randomuserhi/Random-HTML-Utility/md Docs/mRHU/Minimal/03 HTML.md

 > *It is recommended to use mRHU with the [es6-string-html](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html) extension as it provides syntax highlighting for HTML written in JavaScript strings.*

+%% TODO: Rewrite to describe HTML as fragments (similar to React-Frag) %%
 ## Basics

 mRHU allows you to write inline HTML and easily access its elements via bindings.
 To do this, import the `html` function from `rhu/html.js`: